chef/knife-openstack/README.md

 knife openstack flavor list
 ---------------------------

 Outputs a list of all available flavors (available hardware configuration for a server) available to the currently configured OpenStack Compute cloud account.
 Each flavor has a unique combination of virtual cpus, disk space and memory capacity.
-This data can be useful when choosing a flavor id to pass to the `knife openstack server create` subcommand.
+This data may be useful when choosing a flavor id to pass to the `knife openstack server create` subcommand.

 knife openstack image list
 --------------------------

 Outputs a list of all available images available to the currently configured OpenStack Compute cloud account.
 An image is a collection of files used to create or rebuild a server.
-This data can be useful when choosing an image id to pass to the `knife openstack server create` subcommand.
+The retuned list filters out image names ending in 'kernel' and 'initrd' (this may be disabled with `--disable-filter`).
+This data may be useful when choosing an image id to pass to the `knife openstack server create` subcommand.

 knife openstack group list
 --------------------